2019 • 02 • 21

 Where to Stay

-Here are the highly recommended resorts in the Island Garden City of Samal by Agoda users (as of September 2017).
+Here are the highly recommended resorts on the Island Garden City of Samal by Agoda users, in no particular order.